xarvh/elm-game-state/README.md

 ===========================================

-Every single DeltaGame in the tree will force Elm to create a whole new copy of the whole game state, so the less we do, the better.
+Every single DeltaGame in the tree will force Elm to create a whole new copy of the whole game state, so we want to avoid using it if we can.

 Let's say a shooting unit has to wait for weapon cooldown before it can shoot again.